Multi-Quadruped Cooperative Object Transport: Learning Decentralized Pinch-Lift-Move: Related Work

 \section{Related Work}

-We categorize prior work into 3 approaches: (1) rigid mechanical coupling between robots and objects, (2) grasping-based manipulation with prehensile contacts, and (3) contact-only manipulation that typically involves planar pushing.
+We review 3 types of prior work: (1) rigid mechanical coupling between robots and objects, (2) grasping-based manipulation with prehensile contacts, and (3) contact-only manipulation that typically involves planar pushing.
 In contrast, our approach combines decentralized coordination with contact-only lifting and transport of ungraspable objects.

 \textbf{Rigidly Coupled Loco-Manipulation.} Many successful systems assume mechanical constraints between robots and payloads-through closed chains, fixtures, or passive arms-which greatly simplifies force distribution and stability control~\cite{kennel-maushart_payload-aware_2024,sombolestan_hierarchical_2023,sombolestan_hierarchical_2024,tallamraju_motion_2019,sugar_control_2002}.
 Centralized approaches use model predictive control and hierarchical planning for mechanically coupled systems~\cite{zhang_task-space_2021,vincenti_centralized_2023}, while passive-arm methods provide stabilization through mechanical compliance~\cite{turrisi_pacc_2024}.
 Recent work has shown that decentralized control can succeed when robots remain rigidly attached to payloads~\cite{pandit_learning_2025}.
 In contrast, our approach eliminates mechanical coupling entirely: robots must establish and maintain contact purely through learned policies, changing the coordination problem from force distribution to contact formation and maintenance.